-Legislation has been passed by Parliament to amend the Residential Parks Act 2007.
+Amendments to the Residential Parks Act 2007 commenced on 12 August 2019.
 The legislation aims to strike a balance between protecting the rights of residents and the investment in their homes, and the interests of park owners to support the growth of their parks.

 Residential parks legislation was originally designed to address issues arising from people living in caravan parks in moveable, inexpensive structures on rented sites.
 However, over time the types of housing structures have changed.
 Some residential parks offer purely long term living in constructed or manufactured homes, while others are a mix of tourist accommodation with dedicated areas for residential living.
 The types of dwellings range from caravans with annexes to transportable and manufactured homes.